 - Remove the fastener on the lower right side of the console using a T40 TORX® socket.

 - Remove the push rivet securing the lower right portion of the console with a pliers.

 - Continue by removing the push rivet underneath securing the right fender to the footrest.
 If equipped with a battery, remove the battery and bracket.
-The full procedure can be found in the 850 INDY VR1 Battery Removal and Installation article.
+The full procedure can be found in 850 INDY VR1 Battery Removal and Installation.

 - Remove the two fasteners securing the lower fender to the chaincase using a T40 TORX® socket.

 - Place a drain pan underneath the chaincase.
 Placing a rag in the bottom of the drain pan will help prevent the splashing of fluid.

 - With a 10mm socket, loosen but do not remove the three lower chaincase cover fasteners.

 - Carefully pry the cover open on the cover tab.
 DO NOT insert a screwdriver or pry bar between the cover and chaincase, or seal damage may occur.

 - Allow the fluid to drain completely.

 - Reinstall the three cover fasteners and torque to 11 ft-lbs (15 Nm).